cihat-kose/rest-assured-api-testing-framework/README.md

 ## Configuration

-- **TestNG.xml**: Contains configurations for TestNG test execution.
+- **TestNG.xml**: Defines the suite structure and test class execution flow.
 - **pom.xml**: Manages dependencies and configurations for the framework.

 ## Usage